enkidevs/curriculum/javascript/npm/features-ii/environmental-variables-and-flags-for-npm.md

 ---
 ## Revision

-From you `package.json`, define a script that runs `node index.js`.
+In `package.json`, define a script that runs `node index.js`.
 Add to it the `--harmony` flag at the end and an env variable called `API_KEY` that's equal to "abc".

 ```json
 {